Hay Fever and Allergic Rhinitis

 Antihistamines

-Antihistamine sprays such as azelastine (Rhinolast) may be a useful additional treatment when symptom control of nasal and ocular itching is intractable.
+Antihistamine nasal sprays such as azelastine (Rhinolast) may be a useful additional treatment when symptom control of nasal and ocular itching is intractable.
 They have no effect on nasal blockage and tend to have an unpleasant taste.

 Nasal corticosteroids